 2. How does the Academy know if students need extra help and what should I do if I think that my child may have special educational needs?

-Students who may need extra help are identified by gathering information from parents and the students, education, health and care services and working closely with our feeder primary schools to build a full picture of the student’s needs prior to their entry into the Academy.
+Students who may need extra help are identified by gathering information from teachers, parents, the students and the education, health and care services, and working closely with our feeder primary schools to build a full picture of the student’s needs prior to their entry to the Academy.

-During the course of their time in Walthamstow Academy we continue to monitor the progress of all students in order to aid the identification of students with SEND as they may arise through the academic year.
-Continuous monitoring of those students with SEND by their teachers will help to ensure that they are able to reach their full potential, and enable the Academy to put in appropriate support and review its effectiveness.
-This is done every half-term through reports, data collection and by teachers liaising with the SENCo and SEN team through the academic year to raise any concerns.
+During their time at Walthamstow Academy we continue to monitor the progress of all students in order to aid the identification of students with SEND.
+Continuous monitoring of those students with SEND by their teachers helps to ensure that they are able to reach their full potential and enables the Academy to put in appropriate support and review its effectiveness.
+The SENCo will analyse student progress and put interventions into place in response.

-If parents are concerned about their child then they can contact the SENCo on 0208 527 3750 EXT 1124
+If parents/ carers are concerned that their child may have Special Educational Needs they can contact the SENCo on 0208 527 3750.

 3. Information about the academy’s policies for making provision for students with special educational needs whether or not pupils have EHC Plans, including: